Bad 25: Marketing and promotion

 To implement a new "Live for Now" campaign, Pepsi planned to promote the 25th anniversary of Bad by printing one billion Pepsi cans with a photo of Michael Jackson from the "Smooth Criminal" video (which is not to be included on the CD or DVD itself).
 Limited edition 16 ounce (450 ml) cans were produced and distributed worldwide.

-The documentary was shown at the 69th Venice International Film Festival from August 29 to September 8, 2012, and premiered (in a edited version) on ABC on November 22, 2012.
+The documentary was shown at the 69th Venice International Film Festival from August 29 to September 8, 2012, and premiered (in an edited version) on ABC on November 22, 2012.

 On September 18, 2012, Sony Music and the Estate of Michael Jackson in partnership with BET broadcast a two-hour TV special titled Bad 25: The Short Films of Michael Jackson, which shows the short films from Bad, which like Thriller revolutionized the industry, and also features interviews with fans, journalists and critics.

 Singles

 "I Just Can't Stop Loving You", the original debut single from Bad, was re-released as a CD single in the United States on June 5, 2012, as a Walmart exclusive.
 An unreleased demo, titled "Don't Be Messin' 'Round", is featured as the single's B-side.
 The song has been called a "beautiful solo piano and vocal piece" by Jackson's longtime engineer Bruce Swedien.
 The single, which has not been available as a digital download, has also been released on vinyl (the vinyl will include the original B-side, "Baby Be Mine" from Thriller, rather than "Don't Be Messin' 'Round").
 The re-released single debuted atop Billboard's Hot Singles Sales chart, which ranks the top-selling physical singles according to Nielsen SoundScan.
 The new release of "I Just Can't Stop Loving You" debuted at No. 1 with 5,000 copies sold.

-"Bad (Afrojack Remix) (DJ Buddha Edit)" featuring Pitbull was released on August 14, 2012.
+"Bad (Afrojack Remix) [DJ Buddha Edit]" featuring Pitbull was released on August 14, 2012.
 As a digital single prior to the album release, the single appeared on several countries' music charts.
 It debuted at Number 52 on Billboard Japan Hot 100 chart as the title "Bad 2012" on the week of September 15, 2012, and peaked at Number 6 several weeks later.
 It also appeared on US Billboard Dance/Electronic Digital Songs Chart with Number 45 for one week on September 1, 2012.
 On the week of September 29, 2012, it debuted on Hot Dance Club Songs chart at Number 42, and peaked at Number 18.
 It also appeared on Austrian Singles Chart at Number 45.

 "I'm So Blue" impacted Italian radio on October 1, 2012, and was also released to some Polish and Chinese stations in December.